Don't F#*k Up Shepard!

 “Dear Lord, please don’t let me f--- up”

-Shepard was now able to take manual control of the spacecraft, and began testing whether he was able to adjust its orientation.
+Shepard was now able to take manual control of the spacecraft and began testing whether he was able to adjust its orientation.
 The first thing he did was position the spacecraft to its retrofire attitude of 34 degrees pitch (nose of spacecraft pitched down 34 degrees).
 He then tested manual control of yaw, motion from left to right, and roll.
-When he took control of all three axes, he found that the spacecraft response was about the same as that of the Mercury simulator; however, he could not hear the jets firing, as he could on the ground, due to the levels of background noise.
+When he took control of all three axes, he found that the spacecraft response was about the same as that of the Mercury simulator; however, he could not hear the jets firing as he could on the ground due to the levels of background noise.

-Shepard resumed fly-by-wire control after retrofire, reporting that it felt smooth and gave the sensation of being fully in command of the craft, before letting the automatic systems briefly take over to reorient the capsule for reentry.
-He then kept control until the g-forces peaked at 11.6g during re-entry; he held the capsule until it had stabilized and then relinquished control to the automated system.
-The descent was faster than anticipated, but the parachutes deployed as planned, a drogue at 21,000 ft, and a main parachute at 10,000 ft.
+Shepard resumed fly-by-wire control after retrofire, reporting that it felt smooth and gave the sensation of being fully in command of the craft before letting the automatic systems briefly take over to reorient the capsule for reentry.
+He then kept control until the g-forces peaked at 11.6g during re-entry.
+Shepard held the capsule until it had stabilized and then relinquished control to the automated system.
+The descent was faster than anticipated, but the parachutes deployed as planned... a drogue at 21,000 ft and the main parachute at 10,000 ft.

 Splashdown!
-Freedom 7 tilted over on its right side about 60 degrees from an upright position, but did not show any signs of leaking; it gently righted itself after a minute, and Shepard was able to report to the circling aircraft that he had landed safely and was ready to be recovered.
+Freedom 7 tilted over on its right side about 60 degrees from an upright position, but did not show any signs of leaking. it gently righted itself after a minute and Shepard was able to report to the circling aircraft that he had landed safely and was ready to be recovered.

 The whole recovery process had taken only eleven minutes, from splashdown to arriving aboard.

-The flight lasted 15 minutes, 22 seconds and the spacecraft traveled 302 miles from its launch point, ascending to 116.5 miles, after reaching speeds of 5,180 mph..
+The entire flight lasted 15 minutes, 22 seconds with the spacecraft travelling 302 miles from its launch point, ascending to 116.5 miles, after reaching speeds of 5,180 mph.
 Freedom 7 splashed down at coordinates: 27.23°N 75.88°W.

 Shepard's first flight failed to reach more than 4 feet in altitude.....due to his resilience, his later flights succeeded in reaching substantially higher altitudes.